KPLU: Celebrating Community Through Unique Public Radio

 Signature News Programs

-• Morning Edition: A daily news program featuring a mix of news, analysis, and features.
+• Morning Edition: The daily mix of news, analysis, and features that started countless days

-• Sound Effect: A locally produced show highlighting unique stories from the Pacific Northwest.
+• Sound Effect: Their locally produced show highlighting the unique stories you’d only find in the Pacific Northwest

 The Transition to KNKX